 Some discomfort is common and expected with an IUD insertion.
-Up to two-thirds of people report feeling mild to moderate discomfort during the insertion process.
+Up to 70% of people who have not given birth report feeling mild to moderate discomfort during the insertion process.

-The actual placement of the IUD, which is where people tend to feel the most discomfort, usually takes less than 30 seconds.
-When asked to rate the sensation on a scale going from 0 to 10 — with 0 being the lowest and 10 the highest pain score — people generally place it in the range of 3 to 6 out of 10.
+The actual placement of the IUD, which is when people tend to feel the most discomfort, usually takes less than 30 seconds.
+When asked to rate the sensation on a scale going from 0 to 10 — with 0 being the lowest pain score, and 10 the highest — people generally place it in the range of

 As part of an IUD insertion appointment, I tell my patients that they will experience three quick cramps that should resolve quickly.
 The first is when I place an instrument on their cervix to stabilize it.
 The second is when I measure the depth of their uterus.
-The third is when the IUD itself is inserted.
+The third is when I insert the IUD itself.

 In rare cases, some people may have more severe reactions.
 These can vary from feeling lightheaded and nauseous to passing out.
 These types of reactions are very rare.
 When they do occur, they’re usually short-lived, lasting less than a minute.

-If you’ve had a reaction like this during a procedure in the past, let your provider know ahead of time so that you can make a plan together.
+If you’ve had a reaction like this during a procedure in the past, let your doctor know ahead of time so that you can make a plan together.

-If you’re considering what degree of discomfort you might personally experience from an IUD insertion, it’s important to consider the factors that may make a difference.
+If you’re wondering how much discomfort you might experience from an IUD insertion, consider the factors that may make a difference.

 If you experience a lot of pain with pelvic exams or speculum placement, you might also be more likely to feel pain with an IUD insertion.

 Anxiety, stress, and fear can affect how we feel pain.
-That’s why it’s important to address any questions or concerns you have with your healthcare provider before starting.
+That’s why it’s important to address any questions or concerns you have with a healthcare professional before starting.

-Being well-informed, understanding what to expect about the process, and feeling comfortable with your provider are all key aspects of a positive IUD insertion experience.
+Being well informed, understanding what to expect about the process, and feeling comfortable with your doctor are all key aspects of a positive IUD insertion experience.

-For a routine IUD insertion, most healthcare providers will advise their patients to take ibuprofen beforehand.
-While ibuprofen hasn’t been shown to help with pain during IUD insertion, it does help reduce cramping afterwards.
+For a routine IUD insertion, most doctors will advise their patients to take ibuprofen beforehand.
+While studies haven’t shown ibuprofen to help with pain during IUD insertion, it does help reduce cramping afterward.

-Injecting lidocaine around the cervix may reduce some of the discomfort of the procedure, but it’s not routinely offered.
-Recent research suggests it may be helpful to women who haven’t given birth vaginally, but further research may be needed.
+Injecting lidocaine, which is a local anesthetic, around the cervix.
+This may reduce some of the procedure’s discomfort, but doctors don’t routinely offer this option.
+Recent research suggests it may be helpful for women who haven’t given birth vaginally, but further research may be needed.

-In a small 2017 study, researchers compared the pain scores of adolescents and young women who had never given birth, after an IUD insertion procedure.
-About half of the group received a 10-mL injection of lidocaine, known as a paracervical nerve block.
-The other group received a placebo treatment.
+After an IUD insertion procedure, the researchers compared the pain scores of the participants.
 The pain scores were significantly lower in the group that received the lidocaine treatment, compared to the group that didn’t.

-In general, a lidocaine injection isn’t routinely offered because the injection itself can be uncomfortable.
+In general, doctors don’t routinely offer lidocaine injection because the injection itself can be uncomfortable.
 Since most people tolerate the IUD insertion very well, it may not be necessary.
-If you’re interested in this option, feel free to discuss it with your healthcare provider.
+If you’re interested in this option, feel free to discuss it with your doctor.

-Some providers prescribe a medication called misoprostol to take before inserting the IUD.
-However multiple studies have shown no benefit to misoprostol use.
-It may actually make you more uncomfortable because the medication’s common side effects include nausea, vomiting, diarrhea, and cramping.
+Some doctors prescribe a medication called misoprostol to take before inserting the IUD.
+However, multiple studies have shown no benefit to misoprostol use.
+It may actually make you more uncomfortable because the medication’s common side effects

-Most often, healthcare providers will use “verbocaine” during an IUD insertion.
-Verbocaine means talking to you throughout the procedure, and providing reassurance and feedback.
+Most often, doctors will use “verbocaine” during an IUD insertion.
+Verbocaine means talking to you throughout the procedure and providing reassurance and feedback.
 Sometimes just a distraction can really help get you through those couple minutes.

-It’s important to have an open conversation with your healthcare provider about your concerns before you have the procedure.
-It’s also important to acknowledge that some amount of discomfort is common and it can be variable.
+It’s important to have an open conversation with a healthcare professional about your concerns before you have the procedure.
+It’s also important to know that some amount of discomfort is common, and varies from person to person.

-Let your healthcare provider know if you’ve never had a pelvic exam before, you’ve had difficult experiences with pelvic exams, or you’ve experience sexual assault.
-Your healthcare provider can discuss strategies with you that may help during the procedure.
+Let your doctor know if you’ve never had a pelvic exam before, if you’ve had difficult experiences with pelvic exams, or if you’ve experienced sexual assault.
+Your doctor can discuss strategies with you that may help during the procedure.

-You can also ask them what they can offer to help with discomfort and then discuss whether any of those treatments might benefit you.
+You can also ask them what they can offer to help with discomfort, and then discuss whether any of those treatments might benefit you.
 You may even prefer to do this at a consultation appointment before scheduling the insertion itself.
-Having a provider who listens to you and validates your concerns is important.
+Having a healthcare professional who listens to you and validates your concerns is important.

-This is an important conversation to have with your healthcare provider so that the treatment can be individualized to you.
+This is an important conversation to have with your doctor so that the treatment can be individualized to you.
 Your treatment will likely include a combination of methods to keep you comfortable.

 Aside from the medications discussed earlier, oral naproxen or an intramuscular injection of ketorolac can also help with insertion pain, especially if you’ve never had a vaginal birth.
-Use of topical lidocaine creams or gels, however, show little benefit.
+Topical lidocaine creams or gels, however, show little benefit.

 When people are afraid of pain with IUD insertion, some of the most effective treatments involve addressing anxiety on top of the traditional pain management techniques.
 Some of the methods I use include meditative breathing and visualization exercises.
 You may also want to play music and have a support person with you.

 Though it hasn’t been studied, some people may benefit from taking a dose of anti-anxiety medication beforehand.
-These medications can usually be safely taken with ibuprofen or naproxen, but you will need someone to drive you home.
-Be sure to discuss this with your provider beforehand to determine if it’s a good option for you.
+You can usually take these medications safely with ibuprofen or naproxen, but you will need someone to drive you home.
+Be sure to discuss this with your doctor beforehand to determine if it’s a good option for you.

 For most people, the discomfort from the IUD insertion starts to improve almost immediately.
 But you may continue to have some intermittent cramping.
 Over-the-counter pain medications like ibuprofen or naproxen are good at treating these cramps.

-Some people find that lying down, teas, warm baths, and hot water bottles or heating pads can also provide relief.
-If over-the-counter remedies and rest aren’t helping, you should contact your healthcare provider.
+Some people find that lying down, drinking tea, taking a warm bath, and using a hot water bottle or heating pad can also provide relief.
+If over-the-counter remedies and rest aren’t helping, you should contact your doctor.

-Experiences with IUD insertion vary, but most people will be able to return to normal daily activities after having an IUD insertion.
-Take ibuprofen ahead of time to help with cramping afterwards.
+Experiences with IUD insertion vary, but most people will be able to return to daily activities after having an IUD insertion.
+Take ibuprofen ahead of time to help with cramping after you’re done.

-It’s normal to have continued mild cramping that comes and goes over the next few days as your uterus adjusts to the IUD.
-For most people, cramping will continue to improve over the first week and will become less frequent over time.
+It’s typical to have continued mild cramping that comes and goes over the next few days as your uterus adjusts to the IUD.
+For most people, cramping will

-There are both non-hormonal and hormonal IUDs available.
+Both non-hormonal and hormonal IUDs are available.
 It’s important to understand the differences between them and how they might affect you.

 For example, if you have heavy or painful periods to begin with, a hormonal IUD can lighten and lessen painful periods over time.

 While one of the benefits of IUDs is that they can last for a long time, you should think of that as the maximum time, not the minimum.
-IUDs are immediately reversible upon removal.
-So they can be effective for as long as you need them to be — whether that’s one year or 12 years, depending on the type of IUD.
+IUDs are immediately reversible upon removal, so they can be effective for as long as you need them to be.
+That can be 1 year or 12 years, depending on the type of IUD.